 Vitamin E levels

 Vitamin E is insoluble in water.
-On the contrary, it is fat-soluble, like vitamins A, D, and K. For this reason, the absorption of vitamin E depends on the absorption of lipids in the intestine, requiring pancreatic and biliary secretions.
+On the contrary, it is fat-soluble, like vitamins A, D and K. For this reason, the absorption of vitamin E depends on the absorption of lipids in the intestine, requiring pancreatic and biliary secretions.
 Once bound to the epithelial cells of the intestine, vitamin E is incorporated into chylomicrons, being secreted into the systemic circulation.

-Vitamin E deficiency is usually secondary to disorders that hinder the absorption of vitamin E from fats, such as liver disorders, disorders of fat metabolism, and disorders of biliary secretion.
+Vitamin E deficiency due to low dietary intake is rare in developed countries.
+Vitamin E deficiency is usually secondary to disorders that hinder the absorption of vitamin E from fats, such as liver disorders, disorders of fat metabolism and disorders of biliary secretion.